mit-ll-responsible-ai/hydra-zen/docs/source/overview.rst

 Libraries like `PyTorch Lightning <https://pytorch-lightning.readthedocs.io/en/latest/>`_ help to eliminate boilerplate code – the for-loops and other control-flow logic – associated with training and testing a neural network;
-Hydra with hydra-zen follows suite and eliminates the code you would write to, configure, orchestrate, organize the results of your various experiments.
+Hydra with hydra-zen follows suite and eliminates the code you would write to configure, orchestrate, and organize the results of your various experiments.

-An Example Using PyTorch Lightning and hydra-zen
+An Example Using hydra-zen and PyTorch Lightning
 -------------------------------------------------

 Let's see what this looks like in practice.
-We'll use PyTorch Lightning to train multiple, simple, `arbitrary-width universal function approximators <https://en.wikipedia.org/wiki/Universal_approximation_theorem#Arbitrary-width_case>`_ (i.e. a single-layer neural network) to fit :math:`\cos{x}` on a restricted domain.
+We'll use Hydra, hydra-zen, and PyTorch Lightning to configure and train multiple single-layer neural networks.
+In this example we will optimize `arbitrary-width universal function approximators <https://en.wikipedia.org/wiki/Universal_approximation_theorem#Arbitrary-width_case>`_  to fit :math:`\cos{x}` on a restricted domain.
 In mathematical notation, we want to solve the following optimization problem: